 The club provides a means for people within Hudson Valley Community College to support the efforts of veterans from all branches of the Armed Forces.
 These individuals could be student veterans, relatives of veterans, supportive veterans from the community, or representatives from state and federal agencies who work with veterans.

 Personal and Psychological Counseling

-The Center for Counseling and Transfer is here to help you with your mental, emotional, behavioral and interpersonal functioning, so that you can effectively achieve academic success.
+The Center for Counseling is here to help you with your mental, emotional, behavioral and interpersonal functioning, so that you can effectively achieve academic success.

 Each semester, the college and the Hudson Valley Community College foundation offer numerous scholarships, some of which are specific to students who have served in the United States military.
 Be sure to check out these scholarship opportunities.